AlonEirew/wikipedia-to-elastic/README.md

 # Wikipedia to ElasticSearch

-This project generates an ElasticSearch (or file) index from Wikipedia (xml dumps).
+This project generates an ElasticSearch, or file index from Wikipedia (xml dumps).
 The process will analyze, extract and store Wikipedia article text and several distinct Wikipedia attributes and relations (detailed below).<br/>

+## Project Features:
-* Support several Wikipedia languages *{English, French, Spanish, German, Chinese}*
+* Export Wikipedia in different languages *{English, French, Spanish, German, Chinese}*
-* Support other Wikimedia resources: *{Wikipedia, Wikinews, Wikidata}*
+* Export other Wikimedia resources: *{Wikipedia, Wikinews, Wikidata}*
-* Support storing the generated resources to either an Elastic index or json files
+* Support storing to either an Elastic index or file system (json files)
+* Support the extraction of Wikipedia article text clean of markdown and html tags
 * Integrated with Intel <a href="https://github.com/NervanaSystems/nlp-architect">NLP Architect</a>
 * Used in research publication: <a href="https://www.aclweb.org/anthology/2021.naacl-main.198/">WEC: Wikipedia Event Coreference</a>